kisiohlova/todo_list/README.md

 * Open the app in your browser.
 * Create a new task using the input field.
+* Edit task by clicking on task name.
 * Mark tasks as complete or delete them.
 * Experience real-time updates as tasks are added or completed.